 This study will utilize a quantitative methodology because hypotheses derived from research questions will be tested using statistical analysis.
 Theoretical/Conceptual Framework

 This study is framed by self-determination theory.
-Self-determination theory is the investigation of people's inherent growth tendencies and innate psychological needs that are the basis for their self-motivation and personality integration, as well as for the conditions that foster those positive processes.
+Self-determination theory is the investigation of people's inherent growth tendencies and innate psychological needs that are the basis for their self-motivation and personality integration and the conditions that foster those positive processes.
 Inductively, using the empirical process, we have identified three such needs--the needs for competence (Harter, 1978; White, 1963), relatedness (Baumeister & Leary, 1995; Reis, 1994), and autonomy (deCharms, 1968; Deci, 1975)--that appear to be essential for facilitating optimal functioning of the natural propensities for growth and integration, as well as for constructive social development and personal well-being.
 (Deci et. al, 1985).
-As processes for social and personal evaluation evolve, so too do the natural processes for working within new social settings.
-The use of generative AI to improve ATS relatedness, while describing competence through exercising autonomy increases intrinsic well-being and constructive social development.
+As social and personal evaluation processes evolve, so too do the natural processes for working within new social settings.
+Using generative AI to improve ATS relatedness, while describing competence through exercising autonomy increases intrinsic well-being and constructive social development.

 Instrumentation